|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 If you're a fan of the hash brown casserole at Cracker Barrel, and you like meat and potatoes, this recipe is definitely for you.
 It's simple and straight-forward, from prep to on the table in under an hour.
 You can make it with any cooked meat; it is that versatile.
 I prefer using leftovers, because why not.
-Specifically, I'll use up pot roast, roast beef or brisket if it is in the refrigerator.
+Specifically, we'll use up pot roast, roast beef, or brisket if it is in the refrigerator.
 You can even use deli roast beef (have them slice it thickly and roughly chop it), or you can also use browned ground beef.
 If you have a few extra minutes, browning ground beef works nicely.

 - 1 (16-ounce) package frozen hash brown potatoes